 Governance helps set the process and standards to ensure web content and digital teams grow.
 Clearly defined responsibilities and roles keep all those involved moving in the same direction.

 There are four categories of activities for all web governance systems.
 Each is composed of subtasks.
 The pillars of a successful strategy for web governance are

 Development involves building the website and its features.
 The infrastructure is the upkeep of servers, content management systems, hosting accounts, etc. Leadership develops strategy and organization.
 It supervises the successful execution of the activities.
 Maintenance ensures the website runs smoothly.
 Organizations need the following resources to support the activities.

 The budget covers the cost needed to acquire people, services, and products.
 Employees, freelancers, consultants, and agencies all have roles as part of the web governance team responsible for performing the activities.

 Detailed procedures must be abided by to ensure the execution of activities is successful.
 Tools are the services and products required to carry out activities.
 Depending on the focus and situation of an organization, not all the resources may be required.
 Automated tools may be used to optimize a website if bringing in more people causes budget constraints.

 The Difference Between Rules and Principles of Web Governance

 The word ‘principles’ is often used when talking about rules.
 Rules are external motivators that compel people to do things for fear of punishment or threat.
 Principles are internal motivators that drive people to do what is right or suitable for a business or organization.
 The benefits of a principle-based approach are:

 - They guide various circumstances that arise every day.

-- They are flexible and can be adapted quickly to changes in modern business experience.
+- They are flexible and can adapt quickly to modern business experience changes.